maxludden/supergene-v2/books/book10/md/chapter-3167.md

 Chen Seven was in a good.
 He made his king-class gene race ascend to adult mode.
 He was ready to fight in the god fights.

 He did not have any lofty, high-rank expectations.
 If he could at least perform reasonably well in the god fights, perhaps the God Spirit he believed in would be more impressed with him.
-That meant he had a chance to receive a better God Spirit Blood – Pulse.
+That meant he had a chance to receive a better God Spirit Blood-Pulse.

 The god fights were only for humans to participate in.
 For God Spirits, it was like a trial.

-el

 The God Spirits could see their believers fight.
 By watching them, the God Spirits could measure the strength of someone and see if they had a bright future ahead of them or not.
 If there was a member of its congregation that did not look outstanding but performed really well in the god fights, they might be given a second Blood-Pulse.